+&lt;sup>47 Baethge, op. cit., 42.

-Beyond secular left-wing, Protestant and Christian Democrat groups, high schools and universities - for instance the Department of Education at the University of Göttingen - also ran mobility programmes to Israel.48 Some umbrella organisations pursued mobility schemes as well.
-A pioneering initiative came from the Bayerischer Jugendring (Bavarian Youth Council), the consortium of youth associations across Bavaria.
-In 1958, the Council decided to address the 'German past', launching youth exchange programmes with Israel in 1960.49 Young trade unionists were also among the organisers.50 Thus, a range of different actors helped to ensure that West German youth mobility to Israel attained a significant scale.
+address the 'German past', launching youth exchange programmes with Israel in 1960.
+Young trade unionists were among the organisers as well.
+Thus, a range of different actors helped to ensure that West German youth mobility to Israel attained a significant scale.